A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Variational Bayesian inference for quantum estimation

-These reasons motivate the choice to deploy VBI as a computational approach to target parameter estimation in highly-multidimensional quantum experiments.
-The next subsection briefly recalls the working principles of VBI.
+These reasons motivate the choice {to} deploy VBI as a computational approach to target parameter estimation in highly multidimensional quantum experiments, {with many data points to process}.
+The next subsection briefly recalls the working principles of VBI. {See also Fig.~\ref{fig:comparison_filtering} for a comparison of the four techniques on a toy model involving multi-frequency estimation.}